 These resources may be of use if you want to put together

 your own training course for staff or volunteers.

-Volunteer Solutions produce a range of training packs which you can
+Volunteer Solutions produce a range

-The Open University offers a couple of courses
+The Open University offers a course 'Using

-Welsh and in English.
+in Welsh and in English.

 It is freely available under Creative Commons Licence.
 This